Orange trees are really great to grow because they produce fruits that are delicious and rich in vitamins.

 Some pests can cause some problems to your orange tree, especially to its leaves.

-Pests can make orange tree leaves curl.
+Pests can make orange tree leaves curling.
 Some pests that can cause that problem are citrus canker, white fly, aphids, mites, citrus leaf miner, etc.

 There are some predatory insects like ladybugs, predatory wasps, etc that can control some of those pests.